Print Logo

 DPSS areas of focus

-Supporting innovative projects [#innovationen]
+Promoting innovative solutions [#innovationen]

 Offering advice and coordination in legal matters [#recht]